A link to reset your password has been sent to your email

 Treat yourself to a well-deserved break in Senegal.
 An unknown surfing spot to many, this country offers world-class waves and beautiful surf spots.
 The beautiful Île de Ngor will be your home and each day, your instructors will show you one of the best 21 surf spots.
 Enjoy a holiday of relaxation and excitement in a stunning environment.
 Take advantage of the best excuse to explore the oceans, which is surfing!

-NGor Island Surf Camp is a paradise on a tiny island surrounded by a few world-class waves.
-Close to the capital city of Dakar, the camp offers a nice and clean place for you to relax.
-Come and enjoy the endless summer lifestyle.
-The camp offers a chill-out area with heated pool, as well as outside showers and sunbeds.
+Welcome to NGor Island Surf Camp in Dakar, Senegal.
+A paradise on a tiny island surrounded by a few world-class waves, close to the city center of Dakar, offering a nice and clean place for you to relax.

 Every day, one of the local surf guides will take you to the best of 21 spots.
 Surfing has no age limit; there are lessons for all ages and nationalities.
 The teachers at the surf school are all local surfers, some of the best in the country.
 They will teach you how to surf, guide, and give you an all African experience.
 You will be able to enjoy swells from the north, west, and south, offering potentially Africa's largest and most consistent swell window.

 The island is very peaceful and relaxed.
-The boat bringing you across the water is a pirogue, a traditional fishing boat.
+The boat bringing you across the water is a 'pirogue' (traditional fishing boat).
 As soon as you step off the boat, you will feel the exotic atmosphere.
-Walking around the island, you can find small galleries offering art and music.
+Walking around the island you can find small galleries offering art and music.

-On the bay side, you will find quiet, white sandy beaches, where you can swim, relax, or eat lunch.
-At the local beach-side restaurants, they serve different fish, gambas, and lobsters caught by the local fishermen.
-There are also two small grocery shops selling drinks, snacks, and anything else you may need.
+On the bayside, you will find quiet white sandy beaches where you can swim, relax or eat lunch.
+The local beachside restaurants serve different fish, gambas, lobster all caught by the local NGor fisherman.
+There are also two small grocery shops selling drinks, snacks, and common daily items.

 On the side facing the Atlantic Ocean, the coast is pounded by an almost constant swell.
-The solid rock foundation creates optimal conditions for surfing.
+The solid rock foundation is creating optimal conditions for surfing.
 A left and a right running at each their tide, picking up even the smallest Atlantic swell in the summer.

 The nightlife on the island is very calm and quiet.
-The camp organizes some barbecues with music and there is always a place to have a drink on the beach.
-You can also take a boat to the mainland, where you will find exciting discos and bars.
-In Senegal, you will find what you are looking for.
+The camp organizes barbecues with music and there is always a place to have a drink on the beach.
+You can also take a boat to the mainland (Dakar) which is only 5 minutes away where you will find exciting parties and bars in the best Senegal style.
+We promise that you will find what you are looking for.